Eyevinn/mp2ts-tools/README.md

 ## mp2ts-pslister

-`mp2ts-pslister` is a tool that shows information about SPS, PPS (and VPS in H.265) in a TS file.
+`mp2ts-pslister` is a tool that shows information about SPS, PPS (and VPS for HEVC) in a TS file.

 ## mp2ts-nallister